martenmatrix/where-is-waldo/README.md

 	- **reactstrap** v.9.0.3
 - **React Select** v.5.3.2
 - **React Alert** v.7.0.5
 > :warning: This package is not yet supported for the React version used.
-I fixed this with a fork of the project.
+I fixed this with a fork of the React Alert project.
 For more information, visit [this GitHub issue](https://github.com/schiehll/react-alert/issues/192).
 - **Styled Components** v.5.3.5
 - **Firebase (Hosting, Realtime Database)** v.9.8.1